ianlet/qwik-testing-library/README.md

 This library supports `qwik` versions `1.7.2` and above.

-You may also be interested in installing `@testing-library/jest-dom` so you can use [the custom jest matchers][jest-dom] and [the user event library][user-event] to test interactions with the DOM.
+You may also be interested in installing `@testing-library/jest-dom` and `@testing-library/user-event` so you can use [the custom jest matchers][jest-dom] and [the user event library][user-event] to test interactions with the DOM.

 ```shell